Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 Here’s how it usually went in major tournaments,

-At WTT Star Contender Doha 2024, Wang Chuqin endured an insane five matches in just 11 hours and won them all 3-0, ultimately earning the singles and mixed doubles titles.
+At WTT Star Contender Doha 2024, Wang Chuqin endured an intense five-match schedule in just 11 hours and won them all 3-0, ultimately earning the singles and mixed doubles titles.
 Insane.
+He was spotted barely able to stand on his feet post-match.

 Seven months earlier, at the 2023 World Table Tennis Championships in Durban, Wang Chuqin was on court for a record-breaking 10 hours and 16 minutes, playing 72 games.
 He won both mixed and men’s doubles titles, but lost in the singles final to teammate Fan Zhendong 2-4.
 Afterward, Wang admitted he could barely stare at the ball by the end.